git-pull/website/mentoring/faq.rst

   See above.
 Not to take a knock at code schools, many are great.
 But compare me side-by-side with instructors at an average code school.
-They're often contractors (with no job security) paid less than 50k a year.
-Many were themselves students - not open source practitioners or startup veterans.
+They're often contractors (with no labor protections) paid less than 50k a year.
+Many were themselves students from a prior class - not open source practitioners or startup veterans.

+  And then those teachers go around and tell you you're going to make 80k-100k?
+When they themselves aren't?
+If they were so good at programming, and the market is in such need (it's already saturated), why wouldn't they already employed making that wage, or even more?

-  They also have little one-on-one time, they're mills that cram 10, 15, or 20 students into a cohort.
+  They have little to no one-on-one time - they're mills that cram 10, 15, or 20 students into a cohort.
 Or street smarts, they haven't been through the ups and downs of startups to give you candid advice.
-Take your normal McAcademy BootCamp instructor, put them one-on-one with me in a Hackathon, I'd shred them to pieces.
+Take your normal McAcademy BootCamp instructor, put them one-on-one with me in a Hackathon, it'd be a slaughter.

-  I also serve a different type of student.
+  I serve a different type of student.
 You yourself want to be a founder.
 My ideal student already has a career and savings - and are trying to augment what they *already* have.

   A big sticking point of bootcamps is some form of job afterwards, sometimes by the way of refunding if you don't get employed within a certain